- J.D., Stanford Law School

 - B.A., University of California, San Diego

-Jeff Rector is an associate in the Energy and Finance practice groups in the firm's Del Mar office.
+Jeff Rector is an associate in the Real Estate, Land Use and Environmental Practice Group in the firm's Del Mar office.
 He is also a member of the Energy industry team.

 Areas of Practice

 - Jeff was recognized as a notable Projects and Energy Expert (Japan Experts Based Abroad) in the 2014 and 2013 editions of Chambers Global and an "Up and Coming" attorney in the 2012 edition of Chambers Asia Pacific.

 Recent representative transactions include advising

 - The provider of construction and long-term financing in connection with the development and financing of three 5 MW solar electric projects located in North Carolina.

 - The lender who provided acquisition financing for a portfolio of solar electric projects in Tennessee.